 Automotive and Tire Waste

 This dangerous chemical is poisonous to humans, pets, and wildlife.
-Take precautions when changing or adding antifreeze to vehicles.
+Take precautions when changing or adding antifreeze to your vehicles.
 Antifreeze can be used up to two years.
 Simply strain after the first year and reuse.
 Never pour antifreeze on the ground or in the street.
+Bring it to the District for disposal.

 A typical automotive battery holds one gallon of extremely corrosive sulfuric acid and 19 pounds of lead.
 Only 80% of automotive batteries are recycled (16 million toxic cubes are not recycled each year).

 Changing your vehicle’s oil is healthy for the vehicle but not the environment.
 Conserve your automotive oil use whenever possible.
 Buy only what you need and use all of the product.
-Give your drained oil and oil waste to those who can use it to heat their homes or businesses.
+Give your drained oil and oil waste to those who can use it to heat their homes or businesses, or bring it to the District for disposal.

 The Howard County Highway Department picks up over 1,000 tires per year that have been illegally dumped along county roads.
 Scrap tires create serious health hazards, such as fires and mosquito infestations.
 Keep the life of your tires longer by balancing your tires, rotating your vehicle’s tires every 4,000 miles, inflating tires to the vehicle manufacturer’s recommended air pressure, and checking your tire pressure.

-WE WILL NOT ACCEPT TIRES FROM ANY BUSINESSES OR LANDLORDS
+THE DISTRICT CAN NOT ACCEPT TIRES FROM ANY BUSINESSES OR LANDLORDS.

-WE WILL NOT ACCEPT LARGE AMOUNTS OF TIRES – YOU WILL BE REFERRED TO A LOCAL TIRE COMPANY.
+DUE TO LIMITED STORAGE SPACE, RESIDENTS WITH LARGE AMOUNTS OF TIRES WILL BE REFERRED TO OUR CONTRACTOR OR A LOCAL TIRE COMPANY.